 To some extent, the JCIDS process requires participants to think in terms of particular C/CSSs during the formulation and analysis of capability gaps.
-Sponsors of capability gaps are directed to consider whether "capability solutions which can satisfy the Sponsor capability requirements exist elsewhere in the Joint force."
-And CBAs require "the operational assessment of the current and programmed force."
+Sponsors of capability gaps are directed to consider whether "capability solutions which can satisfy the Sponsor capability requirements exist elsewhere in the Joint force [emphasis added]" (CJCS, 2012, para.
+5).
+And CBAs require "the operational assessment of the current and programmed force [emphasis added]" (CJCS, 2012, para.
+2).